xsawa32/ioBroker.rika-firenet/README.md

 ## Detailed state-picture-combinations
 * If not logged in log in at Rika WebLogin https://www.rika-firenet.com/web/login
-* open https://www.rika-firenet.com/web/stove/[YOURSTOVEID] (use your stoveid instead)
+* open https://www.rika-firenet.com/web/stove/[YOURSTOVEID] (use your stoveid instead without brackets)
 * View sourcecode of this site (right mouse click - sourcecode)
 * Find the sensors.statusMainState and sensors.statusSubState picture-combinations

 ## Json with all current states of your stove
 * If not logged in log in at Rika WebLogin https://www.rika-firenet.com/web/login
-* open https://www.rika-firenet.com/api/client/[YOURSTOVEID]/status (use your stoveid instead)
+* open https://www.rika-firenet.com/api/client/[YOURSTOVEID]/status (use your stoveid instead without brackets)

 ## ToDo
 * change from request to axios